pcubillos/bibmanager/docs/api.rst

     ----------
     authors: List of Author() nametuple
     format: String
-        If format='ushort', dusplay only the first author's last name, followed by a '+' if there are more authors.
+        If format='ushort', display only the first author's last name, followed by a '+' if there are more authors.
         If format='short', display at most the first two authors followed by 'et al.' if corresponds.